vikchupak/DevOps/Linux/ShellScripting/optionsAndArguments.md

 ## How to make arguments named

-There are ways to pass argumets as named using options/flags.\
+There are ways to pass argumets as named using options/flags.

-Example:
+### Real examples

 ```bash
 sudo openconnect --user=example.user --server=vpn.example.com
 ```